PreSales & Sales Career Coaching

 Lastly, working in technology sales provides excellent networking opportunities.

-Networking is also a great way to find mentorship and guidance.
-This helps you improve your skills and advance your sales career faster.
+Networking is also a great way to find guidance from mentorship programs.
+These help you improve your skills and advance your sales career faster.

 What Are the Challenges in Tech Sales Jobs?

 While a tech sales career offers many rewards, it also comes with its share of challenges.
-Let's look at some of the most common obstacles a job in tech sales may face:
+You should understand these common obstacles before getting into tech sales:

 High-Pressure Culture